xaviguasch/codewars-katas-collection/02-fundamentals--7-kyu/notes.md

 n078 - **Flatten** DIDN'T SOLVED IT AT FIRST TRY!!!!!
 The method flat() is not yet implemented in most browsers.
 You gotta do it without it!
 Try again

 n080 - **Smallest value of an array** DIDN'T SOLVED IT AT FIRST TRY!!!!!
-Don't bother with sorting, get the minimum value (with other ways).
+Don't bother with sorting, get the minimum value (with other ways). n081 - **Flatten and sort an array** Check alternative solutions, very interesting ways of solving it.